KGFM

-KGFM (101.5 MHz, "101.5 Big FM") is a commercial FM radio station in Bakersfield, California.
+KGFM (101.5 FM, "101.5 Big FM") is a commercial radio station licensed to Bakersfield, California, United States.
 The station is owned by American General Media and the license is held by AGM California.
-KGFM airs an adult hits radio format.
+KGFM airs an adult hits format.

 The studios and offices are on Easton Drive in Bakersfield.
 The transmitter is off Breckenridge Road.
-KGFM is a Class B FM station with an effective radiated power (ERP) of 6,700 watts.

 History

 Beautiful music and Soft AC

-On KGFM first signed on the air.
-It was the sister station of AM 1230 KGEE (now KGEO).
+On October 1, 1964, KGFM first signed on the air as the sister station of KGEE (now KGEO).
 Originally, KGFM was largely an automated beautiful music station playing lush instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.
 This continued through the 1960s and 70s.
 By the 1980s, KGFM was adding more vocals and had moved to an easy listening sound.
 By 1992, KGFM completed the transition to soft adult contemporary.

 KGFM stayed with soft AC until 2005, when the decision was made to emphasize gold product along with adult contemporary music.
 During the weekends, it played songs from the 1960s and 1970s, which targeted the Baby Boomer demographic.